sirenbyte/desc/src/learning-content/java/common-trasnforms/filter/description.md

 ### Using Filter

-Given a predicate, filter out all elements that do not satisfy this predicate.
-It can also be used for filtering based on an inequality with a given value based on the order of comparison of the element.
+You can filter the dataset by criteria.
+It can also be used for equality based.Filter accepts a function that keeps elements that return True, and filters out the remaining elements.

 ```
 PCollection<String> allStrings = pipeline